 How Long Does Polyurethane Take to Dry?
-The Most Complete Guide
+Complete Guide

 Polyurethane is the perfect finish for wood, and many wooden projects are not complete without a polyurethane coating.
 Before you start to apply it though, it’s important to understand the polyurethane dry time.
 There are various different types of polyurethane available – each one with unique properties and curing times.
 If you are asking the question “how long does polyurethane take to dry?”, then follow our complete guide below for everything you need to know about the drying time for polyurethane, and the different products available.